|Carl & Magdalena Persson's Children|

 Emma Charlotta Olivia Anderson

 Emma lived in Sweden but in a different area than my Dad.
 She was born in the city of Lynngby (Ljungby), the county of Ostergotlund and Dad was born in the city of Orebro, the county of Gothlienda.
-Our Mother was born September 21, 1874.
+Our Mother was born on September 21, 1874.
 She was the second child of nine children born to John August Anderson and Clara Anderson.
-Click here to see additional information about John and Clara Anderson.

 Emma’s parents were members of the servant class in the feudal system of Sweden and there was no chance of advancement for them or their children.
 Emma’s father, John, tried to eke a living for his family.
 He longed to go to the America he had heard so much about.
 As their family, and poverty, increased, Emma’s Mother, Clara, finally consented for John to leave, confident that he could never afford to do so.
 John felt very fortunate when he found a man with an inheritance who needed help in moving his family to the ‘Land of Promise’.

 In April 1883, John said goodbye to his wife and children and accompanied the Karlsons to North Dakota, expecting to send for the family by fall.
 After a summer of hard work, he contracted typhoid fever and not only used up his savings but also was unable to work that winter.
 It was November 1, 1888, 5½ years later, before Clara and their children were able to follow to the United States.